 You also get plenty of Magnesium, which plays a key role in the liver’s health (hence the need for Magnesium supplements in some NAFLD cases).

-In addition, recent research on peanuts has also identified numerous other compounds that can provide additional benefits beyond basic nutrition, such as antioxidants and essential vitamins.
+In addition, recent research on peanuts has identified numerous other compounds that provide benefits beyond basic nutrition, such as essential vitamins, antioxidants, and resveratrol, a compound that recent research suggests may possess antisteatotic (fat-reducing) and anti-inflammatory properties.

 Is peanut butter good for fatty liver?

 My recommendation?
-Stick to natural peanut butter without any added ingredients.
+Stick to natural peanut butter – that’s all you need.
 Here are my top recommendations:

 - Crazy Richard’s 100% All-Natural Creamy Peanut Butter